willstith/project3/README.md

 **Contents**

-*project3_data_intake.ipynb* - contains code which uses SQLAlchemy to read data from the psql database into a Pandas DataFrame.\n
+*project3_data_intake.ipynb* - contains code which uses SQLAlchemy to read data from the psql database into a Pandas DataFrame.
-*project3_modeling.ipynb* - contains code for building the classification model, as well as some additional data cleaning.\n *wine_streamlit.py* - contains code for the Streamlit app associated with the model.\n *project3_psql_work.txt* - contains code for creating psql tables from the project data as well as the psql queries used to clean and modify tables.\n
+*project3_modeling.ipynb* - contains code for building the classification model, as well as some additional data cleaning.
+*wine_streamlit.py* - contains code for the Streamlit app associated with the model.
+*project3_psql_work.txt* - contains code for creating psql tables from the project data as well as the psql queries used to clean and modify tables.
-*sl_wine_df.p* - pickled save of the data used in running the Streamlit app.\n *sl_wine_model.p* - pickled save of the random forest model used in running the Streamlit app.\n *wine_df_from_sql.p* - pickled save of the wine DataFrame after exporting from psql.\n *wine_bottles.png* - png image for Streamlit page.
+*sl_wine_df.p* - pickled save of the data used in running the Streamlit app.
+*sl_wine_model.p* - pickled save of the random forest model used in running the Streamlit app.
+*wine_df_from_sql.p* - pickled save of the wine DataFrame after exporting from psql.
+*wine_bottles.png* - png image for Streamlit page.

 **Instructions**